MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 6. Click **Download** button to download template file, or click **Add template** button to add template in your Fraud Protection environment.

 > [!NOTE]
 > Template is created within the environment that user is currently navigated to.
-If user creates a template from another environment, the template will be available to the current environment and its children environments.
+If user creates a template from another environment, the template is available to the current environment and its children environments.
 >
 > If the system runs into error when creating the sub-resources, the creation process will abort and some sub-resources or configuration will be missing from the newly created resource.
 >